-Japanese Encephalitis Vaccine, Singapore - Shim Clinic
+Japanese Encephalitis Vaccine Singapore | Shim Clinic

+Japanese Encephalitis Vaccine Singapore.
 The inactivated mouse-brain-derived (IMB) vaccine is now commonly replaced by cell-culture-based vaccines.
 The live attenuated SA 14-14-2 vaccine is widely used in China and in an increasing number of countries within the Asian region, including India, the Republic of Korea, Sri Lanka, and Thailand.

 A Vero cell-derived, inactivated JE vaccine was approved in 2009 in North America, Australia and various European countries.
 The vaccine is based on the attenuated SA 14-14-2 JE viral strain, inactivated and alum-adjuvanted.
 The primary two doses are administered 4 weeks apart.
 A booster dose is recommended 1–2 years after the primary immunization.
 This vaccine has been given concomitantly with hepatitis A vaccine without significant interference with safety and immunogenicity.
 Data on concomitant administration with other vaccines frequently used in travellers are currently unavailable.
 The vaccine is licensed for use in individuals 17 years of age and older in the United States, and 18 years and above in other countries.
 Post-marketing safety studies are under way.